 For example, 64510.

-- Click the Status toggle button to enable BGP.
+- Click the Status toggle to enable or disable BGP.

-Graceful restart is only supported if the edge cluster associated with the tier-0 router has only one edge node.
+Graceful restart is only supported if the NSX Edge cluster associated with the tier-0 router has only one edge node.

 - Click Save.

-- Click Add under the Neighbors section to add a BGP neighbor.
+- Click Add to add a BGP neighbor.

 - Enter the neighbor IP address.